GlareDB/glaredb/examples/Go/README.md

 # Go example

 👋 This example demonstrates connecting to an instance of GlareDB and running an example query in Go.
+Since GlareDB is postgres-compatible, familiar tools are used:

+- [`database/sql` standard library]
+- [`lib/pq` Postgres driver]

+## Running

  The example requires:

 - running `glaredb` locally in `server` mode: